-Want to learn more about the Prevention Science specialization?
-Come to an informational session on Friday, February 27, 2015, 2-3:30 p.m. in HEDCO 340.
-No need to RSVP; anyone interested is welcome.
-If you’re not in the Eugene/Springfield area, you can attend virtually and message your questions to the program director.
-You may need to download Microsoft Silverlight in order to "attend".
+Want to learn more about our new PhD, MS, and MEd degrees Prevention Science?
+Come join us in an informational session on Friday January 22nd, 2:00 to 3:00 PM PST in the Lokey Ed building room 115.
+No need to RSVP; anyone interested is welcome to attend.
+If you’re not in the Eugene/Springfield area, you can attend the session virtually and message your questions to the current and incoming program directors.
+We hope you join us!
+Please click here to attend.

 - lifespan development

 The programs have a specific emphasis on understanding and helping under-served individuals and families in the US and globally.Faculty research is focused on topics in the field of prevention science, including: